37 episodes at 23 minutes each.

 The story, with its many twists and turns, begins with Light Yagami, a cynical student at school who happens upon a mysterious book called Death Note.
 Claiming to kill anyone whose name is written in the book within 40 seconds, Light decides to take it upon himself to cleanse Japan of crime by killing every criminal in the country.

 What follows is a dangerous game of cat and mouse as Light (now under the alias of Kira) and L slowly begin to figure out who the other is whilst maintaining their own identities in secret.
-It’s a great formula for the most part and as the episodes progress, Death Note subverts expectations with a few well worked plot twists that turns the entire narrative upside down.
-After so much plot development across a vast number of episodes, one particular episode called “Renewal” wisely acts as a recap, showing everything leading up to that moment, before plunging into the final breathtaking act of this epic anime.

-Although his motives become increasingly erratic and antagonistic the longer the series wears on, there’s still an element of understanding for his cause, despite the despicable actions he takes.
-L begins as an alienating figure when we’re first introduced to him but he too quickly becomes an endearing character the longer the series wears on.
+Although his motives become increasingly erratic and antagonistic the longer the series wears on, there’s still an element of understanding for his cause.
+Juxtaposing that, L begins as an alienating figure when we’re first introduced to him but quickly becomes an endearing player the longer the series wears on.

-- Verdict - 9.5/109.5/10
+Verdict - 9.5/10